-Family members and Advance Healthcare Directives
+Are Advance Healthcare Directives legally binding?

 Suicide and Assisted Suicide

 This applies to medical professionals in the same way as to other people.
-However, pain killing drugs which may also shorten life may be administered if the intention is to deal with pain and not to end life.
+However, pain killing drugs which may also shorten life may be given if the intention is to deal with pain and not to end life.

+Think Ahead is part of an initiative by the Irish Hospice Foundation.
 Think Ahead aims to help people think about, discuss and record what their preferences are in the event of emergency, serious illness or death.

 You can download the Think Ahead Form (pdf) to help guide you through this process.